 The Slider Image content type is for setting up images to be used in a rotating slider.
 There is a tool available for adding the image slider(s) to another page.
 This module is not enabled by default in Drupal Lite.
-If you would like to use this feature, please contact 1HELP to request that the Image Slider module be enabled on your Drupal Lite site.
+If you would like to use this feature, please submit Drupal Support Request form to request that the Image Slider module be enabled on your Drupal Lite site.

 NOTE: Each Slider image you create will be a single cell in the image slider you create.
 If multiple images are entered into one slider image, then all images will display at the same time.
 Create a new page of the slider image content type for each slide you would like to cycle through.